bmcmahen/session-variables/Readme.md

 ### set(key, value, options)

 Set a key to a value, emitting a `change:key` event.
-Options: `{ silent: true}` to silence emitter events and `{ dontStore: true }` to avoid using localstorage for that particular setter.
+Options: `{ silent: true}` to silence emitter events and `{ noStore: true }` to avoid using localstorage for that particular setter.

 ### get(key)